nathaniel-heatwole/Injury_costs/README.md

 • Published: Journal of Safety Research (https://www.sciencedirect.com/science/article/pii/S0022437526000034)

-• Developed regression-based cost curves for the Injury Severity Scale, which is ubiquitous in injury and safety research (12,000+ Google Scholar citations)
+• Developed regression-based cost curves for the Injury Severity Score, which is ubiquitous in injury and safety research (12,000+ Google Scholar citations)

-• Developed functions directly linking the Injury Severity Scale to the Abbreviated Injury Scale
+• Developed functions directly linking the Injury Severity Score to the Abbreviated Injury Scale

 • Allows seemingly disparate injury severity scales to be better and more directly compared and facilitates the pooling of mixed injury data in meta-analyses